Vampires (1998 film): Casting

-Carpenter was looking for someone unique to play the character of Jack Crow and was actively avoiding "just another musclebound meathead", eventually settling for James Woods.
+Carpenter was looking for someone unique to play the character of Jack Crow and was actively avoiding "just another musclebound meathead," eventually settling for James Woods.
 He had considered Clint Eastwood, Kurt Russell, Bill Paxton, Al Pacino, Joe Pesci, and R. Lee Ermey for the role, but all of those actors either declined the role or couldn't sign on due to scheduling conflicts.
 Ermey's casting was rejected by the studio, who believed he did not hold the star power to front a blockbuster.
-Carpenter cast James Woods as Jack Crow because he wanted "the vampire slayer to be as savage as the prey he’s after, a guy who's just as menacing as the vampires.
+Carpenter cast Woods as Jack Crow because he wanted "the vampire slayer to be as savage as the prey he's after, a guy who's just as menacing as the vampires.
 James Woods is the kind of guy you'd believe could and would chew off the leg of a vampire."
 Woods was interested in doing the film because he had never been offered a horror film before and wanted to try something new.
 Contrary to his reputation, Carpenter didn't find the actor difficult to work with because "we had a deal.
-He would give me one take as it's written and I would let him improvise...Many of his improvisations were brilliant.
+He would give me one take as it's written and I would let him improvise....
+Many of his improvisations were brilliant.
 When I needed him to be more focused and disciplined, I had the take from the script that was straighter."

-Alec Baldwin, an outspoken fan of Carpenter's work, had been cast to play Montoya but quickly dropped out and recommended the role to his brother, Daniel.
+Alec Baldwin, a big fan of Carpenter's work, had been cast to play Montoya but quickly dropped out and recommended the role to his brother Daniel.
 Carpenter had not seen any of Daniel Baldwin's work and had the actor read for him.
 He had seen Sheryl Lee on Twin Peaks and cast her based on her work on the show.
-Carpenter's wife and the film's producer Sandy King cast Thomas Ian Griffith because she and the director wanted "someone who looks formidable, but is also alluring.
+Carpenter's wife and the film's producer, Sandy King, cast Thomas Ian Griffith because she and the director wanted "someone who looks formidable, but is also alluring.
 There always has to be something alluring about the evil nature of the vampire."
 Dolph Lundgren was also approached about returning as Valek instead of Jack Crow, but he was not interested in playing the villain and declined.

 Filming and post-production

-Principal photography began during June 1997 in New Mexico and concluded on August 4, 1997.
+Principal photography began in June 1997 in New Mexico and concluded on August 4, 1997.
 Midway through production, Carpenter left the film due to creative interference, and special make-up effects artist Greg Nicotero took over for a few days until Carpenter was persuaded back.
 In the credits, the film bears a 1997 copyright year rather than a 1998 copyright year, presumably because post-production work had been completed prior to 1998.

 The MPAA took issue with the film's over-the-top violence, threatening to give it an NC-17 rating unless some of the gore was cut.
 Ultimately, about 20 seconds of footage was cut from the film.
 King said, "We satisfied the ratings board by just cutting short of a few things that went into really gruesome stuff."